 Continue reading for more information on what is considered a dental emergency or call our Bourbonnais, illinois office immediately at 815-933-3377 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Dental Group of Bourbonnais are trained to quickly respond by connecting you with a dentist who can give prompt relief.
+When a toothache or another dental emergency strikes, the emergency team at Dental Group of Bourbonnais are trained to quickly respond by connecting you with a provider who can give prompt relief.
 We handle a wide range of emergency dental issues, which may include: